programmingpizza/iChat/README.md

 # iChat
-it is chat application for college students.
+It is a chatroom application for college students.

 software requirements